AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 This fake be as simple or as complex as you like, _it's just your code_ it doesn't need a framework to set up a specific behaviour.
 It has the benefit over the usual mocking-framework style that once defined, `FakeCustomerStore` can be used any number of times with fewer total lines of code than specifying mock setup each time.

 Sometimes you don't need to mock a dependency when the fake or [null object](https://en.wikipedia.org/wiki/Null_object_pattern) is built in. e.g.  for `Microsoft.Extensions.Logging.ILogger` there is [NullLogger.Instance](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.abstractions.nulllogger.instance).

+## Factory pattern

+There's whole lot of  jokes about Java that it over uses the "Factory" pattern. e.g. "I had a problem, so I thought to use Java, now I have a `ProblemFactory`".
+Well, the Factory pattern is a useful one, _sometimes_. e.g. the `IClock` mentioned above is a `DateTime` factory.
+The joke is that the common style is to do it always, without thinking, regardless of if it solves a problem or not.
+Much like interfaces in C#.

 ## Fin